 There’s multiple ways to love learning.
 Enjoy the activity, site or topic of your choice.

-One of the new features is a separate scale of Activity Levels specifically for our Outdoor Adventures.
-Whether you want to go hiking, birding or biking, now you’ll easily be able to tell just how active your learning adventure will be.
+We created a separate scale of Activity Levels specifically for our Outdoor Adventures.
+So, whether you want to go hiking, birding or biking, you’ll easily be able to tell just how active your learning adventure will be!

 “I exercise for fun, not to win contests.
 I like to explore at an easy pace, stopping to snap photos and smell the roses.
 Varied terrain doesn’t scare me, but let’s not do anything too extreme.”